PlaidCloud/website/content/en/docs/tasks/job/automated-tasks-with-cron-jobs.md

 ## Writing a Cron Job Spec

-As with all other Kubernetes configs, a cron job needs `apiVersion`, `kind`, and `metadata` fields.
+As with all other PlaidCloud configs, a cron job needs `apiVersion`, `kind`, and `metadata` fields.
 For general information about working with config files, see [deploying applications](/docs/tasks/run-application/run-stateless-application-deployment/), and [using kubectl to manage resources](/docs/concepts/overview/working-with-objects/object-management/) documents.